mvsde/website/content/blog/browser-image-performance.md

 What I couldn’t find were any hard numbers on WebP/AVIF vs. JPEG decoding times.
 So began my quest to somehow collect this data myself, leading to the development of the [Image Performance Measurement](https://github.com/mvsde/image-performance-measurement) tool.

 ## Methodology

+_Disclaimer: I have no idea how scientific the following approach is.
+The numbers match expectations, though._

 In its default configuration the _Image Performance Measurement_ tool does the following: